This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 What Is Premature Birth?

 Premature birth is when a baby is born before its expected due date.
 More specifically, it refers to a delivery three weeks or more before the due date.
 There is a healthy and normal window for a child to be born around the calculated due date.
-The more premature a baby is, the higher risk of complications.
+The more premature a baby is, the higher the risk of complications.

-A typical gestation period for a woman is 40 weeks, so any birth earlier than 37 weeks is considered premature.
-Prematurity can be further subdivided into more specific categories.
 A moderately preterm baby is born between 32 and 36 weeks; a very preterm baby is born before 32 weeks, and an extremely preterm baby is born before 28 weeks.

 Causes of Premature Birth